 Thank you so much for reading.
 I hope you liked this pattern and you try it out.
+Don’t forget to grab the full pattern bundle for all 30 patterns in the November Gift Blog Hop!
 If you want more free patterns, tips and freebies delivered right to your inbox, sign up for the newsletter using the box below!
-And if you want something to help you get your holiday making organized and planned out, check out my Make it Happen Planner set here!
+And if you want something to help you get your holiday-making organized and planned out, check out my Make it Happen Planner set here!
 That’s all for today.

 See you soon 🙂